← Guides

 • Poor compression: opt for compression tools that reduce size without sacrificing visual quality.

-Script and plugin overload: the invisible brake
+Overload of scripts and plugins: the invisible brake

 • Unnecessary scripts: regularly audit active scripts and deactivate those that do not provide direct added value.